-A typical day can begin at 8.30am or later in the day, ending sometimes at 9pm at night, but it is flexible enough to work around my family, and my commitments as a Brownie Leader.
-Every person I visit has their own specific needs which is the most rewarding part of being a Companion Carer: nurturing the specific needs of the individual person.
+A typical day can begin at 8.30am or later in the day, ending sometimes at 9.00pm, but it is flexible enough to work around my family and my commitments as a Brownie Leader.
+Every person I visit has their own specific needs, which is the most rewarding part of being a Bright Carer: nurturing the specific individual needs of the person.

-From personal care, such as assisting with washing, dressing and medication to taking the client shopping; From a bit of light housework and tidying up whilst keeping one ear open in case I’m needed, I enjoy carrying out these tasks to the best of my ability so that the client can have the peace of mind that everything is being taken care of and they can get on with enjoying the morning newspapers with their favourite cuppa or meal.
+From personal care, such as assisting with washing, dressing, helping with medication and taking the client shopping, to a bit of light housework and tidying up whilst keeping one ear open in case I’m needed.
+I enjoy carrying out these tasks to the best of my ability so that the clients have the peace of mind that everything is being taken care of and they can get on with enjoying the morning newspapers with their favourite cuppa or meal.

-A great many of my visits are simply being a companion for the senior citizen and chatting about their interests, watching TV with them or reminiscing about old times and childhood memories!
-Sometimes for that one senior citizen, you may be the only person they see most of the day or week and if I have learned anything the time you give them means the world to them.
+During many of my visits, I am simply being a companion for the clients and I chat about their interests, watched TV with them or reminisced about old times and childhood memories.
+Sometimes , you may be the only person they see most of the day or week and the time you give them means the world to them.
 I have learned so much about people and their lives without asking too many questions, just by listening and being there.